IrinaStatsLab/iglu-py/README.md

 | Summary                           |     iglu.summary_glu()     |     iglu::summary_glu()      |         |

 ## License Agreements
-1. By using this package, you agree to the license agreement of the [R version of iglu](https://irinagain.github.io/iglu/), which is the GPL-2.
+1. By using this package, you agree to the license agreement of the [R version of iglu](https://irinagain.github.io/iglu/), which is GPL-2.

 2. By using the data included in this package, you consent to the following User Agreement.